C191068/Ali_Khatami_Lottery6/README.md

 ### Implementing Chainlink Keepers (Checkupkeep method)

-Now we will update our code so that the requestrandomchapion aut
+Now we will update our code so that the requestrandomchapion automatically happens <br>
+using chainlink keepers <br>